respec/solar-suitability-app/README.md

 git clone git@github.com:respec/solar-suitability-app.git

+Next run these build commands:
+* npm install
-Next run these build commands: npm install grunt -V (check version) bower install (if wanting full libraries)
+* grunt -V (check version)
+* bower install (if wanting full libraries)

-Use the following Grunt tasks for development: grunt watch
+Use the following Grunt tasks for development:
+* grunt watch
-    -sass compiling
+** sass compiling
-  grunt release
+* grunt release
-    -copies all (only) files required to run the application into a directory named /release.
+** copies all (only) files required to run the application into a directory named /release.
 Useful for copying files to production enviroment if not using Git

 ## Setup